CANADA STOCKS-Pessimism reigns as economic gloom weighs on TSX

 The drop in the price of crude has pushed oil producers to scale back operations and investments, which is affecting complementary industries and knocking overall growth.

-“Oil-by-rail was a big thing for the rail companies in the past and it’s probably less so today,” Acumen’s Pow said.
-(Reporting by Alastair Sharp.
-Editing by G Crosse and Andre Grenon)
+“Oil-by-rail was a big thing for the rail companies in the past and it’s probably less so today,” Pow said.

+Canadian National Railway Co fell 1.3 percent to C$72.96 and Canadian Pacific Railway Ltd was off 1.3 percent at C$206.11.
+Industrials, which includes the railways, retreated 0.9 percent.